newchuyalong/libgdx-learning/Texture-packer.md

 ## <a id="Automatic_packing"></a>Automatic packing ##

-During development it can be convenient to have the desktop application run TexturePacker2 before starting the game:
+During development it can be convenient to have the desktop application run TexturePacker before starting the game:

 ```java
 public class DesktopGame {